 However, despite changes happening, the global automotive industry is vast – in fact, it is one of the largest and most significant sectors in the world economy, worth over $3.5 trillion USD annually.

-For a monolith such as this, change does not always happen easily.
+For a monolith like the automotive industry, change does not always happen easily.
 Let us focus on some key sustainability challenges.

 Transition to Electric Vehicles